 Do you remember if there might be any unreleased recordings in the vaults at RCA?
 Westminster?
 Decca?

 Since we only know about Henry Bream through the world of Julian Bream, it almost sounds as if his life was completely preoccupied with your career as a budding guitarist.
 How was his relationship with your 3 siblings?
 Did he try to cultivate the possible musician they may have had inside?
 Where your 3 siblings ever included in your journey to become a classical guitar?
+Did they ever attend your early concerts?
+Did they attend your Wigmore Hall debut?

 - Are any of your siblings musical?